-- Nice Job Breaking It, Hero!: His actions play a major role in the Horde's re-militarization after the Third War, reigniting tensions between the Alliance and the Horde for years to come that had been partially eased by the Battle of Mount Hyjal.
+- Nice Job Fixing It, Villain!: His actions play a major role in the Horde's re-militarization after the Third War, reigniting tensions between the Alliance and the Horde for years to come that had been partially eased by the Battle of Mount Hyjal.
 This makes him partially responsible for Garrosh's rise to power as well.

 - Not-So-Well-Intentioned Extremist: At first glance, his war on the orcs of Durotar appears to be a well-intentioned attempt to prevent the Horde from gaining a foothold and becoming a future threat to the Alliance, especially with the hindsight of Theramore's destruction years later.
 But it later becomes clear that Daelin is primarily driven by his personal hatred of the orcs, refusing to listen to his daughter's side of the story or give up his campaign even when it becomes clear that the battle is lost.
 Jaina's quote in Heroes of the Storm implies that his obsession to kill all orcs stems from the death of his eldest son in the Second War:Jaina: When my brother Derek was killed, my father swore an eternal oath to destroy all orcs on Azeroth.
 I always wonder how I would handle a loss like that.
 Honestly, I just pray I never have to find out.